delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 10. What did you like and dislike about your last job?

 11. How did you hear about this position?

-This question is simply the inteerview asking you a normal question.
+This question is simply the interviewer asking you a normal question.
 No unique tricks here.
 Use this question to show your passion for the company, but be genuine.
 If you've known about a company for years then say so.

 12. Why should we hire / choose you?